Holy Baptism at Emmanuel

 Who can be baptised?

 Baptism is open to everyone not previously baptised.
-Normally you should live within the parish of Emmanuel, although if you are a regular worshipper here but living outside the parish this may also be possible after talking to Fr Jonathan.
+Normally you should live within the parish of Emmanuel, although if you are a regular worshipper here but living outside the parish this may also be possible after talking to Mother Annette.

 How do I arrange a baptism at Emmanuel?

-You should first speak to Fr Jonathan or one of the other clergy who will give you a baptism application form – or you can download one from the bottom of this page.
+You should first speak to Mother Annette or one of the other clergy who will give you a baptism application form – or you can download one from the bottom of this page.

 Adults considering baptism for themselves are also encouraged to consider Confirmation at the same time.
 Our annual Confirmation Eucharist at Emmanuel is usually around the Festival of Christ the King or during the season of Advent towards the end of the year and conducted by our Area Bishop of Edmonton.
 Sometimes parents of children being baptised have been baptised themselves but never confirmed.
 We would be delighted to discuss this further with you if you are interested.

 There are normally three godparents – two of the same gender as the child and one of the opposite.
 All godparents should themselves be baptised as they seek to support and encourage the child in the faith and make the promises on their behalf.